poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 ## ASLR on Linux

 One thing that is unique to Linux is that (at least) glibc uses the `brk` syscall for creating the heap, while every BSD flavour seemed to use the `mmap` syscall.
-I'm not sure if it's a well known thing but the brk syscall on Linux creates it's memory segment after our binary and our ASLR only adds some small offset to it.
-So the security of heap addresses is mostly dependant on the security off the binary address.
+I'm not sure if it's a well known fact but the brk syscall on Linux creates it's memory segment after our binary and our ASLR only adds some small offset to it.
+So the security of heap addresses is mostly dependant on the security of addresses of our binary.

 | i | bin            | heap           | heap-bin diff |
 |---|----------------|----------------|---------------|